yhagio/tutorialedge.net/content/typescript/angular/angular-routing-tutorial.md

 If you found this tutorial helpful or need further assistance then please do not hesitate to let me know in the comments section below.

-<div class="note">Please check out the <a href="https://angular.io/docs/ts/latest/guide/router.html">official angular routing documentation</a> for more in-depth resources</div>
+> Please check out the <a href="https://angular.io/docs/ts/latest/guide/router.html">official angular routing documentation</a> for more in-depth resources

 #### Further Reading